table of contents

 Food Uses of Fat Hen

 Chenopodium seeds are rich in starch.
-These can be ground and added to flour to bake breads, cake, biscuits, pancakes or muffins.
-Alternatively, add the seeds to salads, stir fries or use as sprouted seeds.
+These can be ground and added to flour to bake bread, cake, biscuits, pancakes or muffins.
+Alternatively, add the seeds to salads, and stir-fries or use them as sprouted seeds.

-The leaves and young stem tips can be used as a spinach substitute.
-The tender leaves can also be used to make salads, stir fries, sauces or pesto.
+The leaves and young stem tips of Fat Hen can be used as a spinach substitute.
+The tender leaves can also be used to make salads, stir-fries, sauces or pesto.